appt-org/accessibility-code-examples/README.md

 # Accessibility code samples for mobile apps

-This repository contains code samples to improve the accessibility of Android, iOS, Flutter, React Native and Xamarin apps.

-> **Consider starring this repository to raise awareness!**

-## Appt.org

-These code samples are also published on [appt.org](https://appt.org), an international platform for app accessibility.
+This repository contains the code samples of [Appt.org](https://appt.org), a platform for app accessibility.
+The Appt® platform is an initiative of the [Appt Foundation](https://appt.org/en/about), a non-profit organisation.

-Take a look at:

 - [Android code samples](https://appt.org/en/docs/android/samples)
 - [iOS code samples](https://appt.org/en/docs/ios/samples)